Obtaining A New MR Scanning Badge

 If I scan in both small bore and large bore bays do I need to complete both trainings?

-Yes.
 There will be HealthStream training for Large Bore and Small Bore access.
-If you need access to both you must complete both training.
+If you need access to both you must complete both trainings.
+You are only required to submit one MRI Employee Screening Form on REDCap.

 What if I don’t need access to the bays right now?
 Do I need to complete the trainings now?